-TOPIC ANSWER DETAILS Notice of Payday / Pay Rate NO Arkansas does not have any law requiring employers to provide employees notice of wage rates or dates of pay.
-Reporting 1 YES New hires and rehires must be reported to the Arkansas New Hire Reporting Center within 20 days.
+Hiring Торіс Answer Summary Notice of Payday / Pay Rate NO Arkansas does not have any law requiring employers to provide employees notice of wage rates or dates of pay.
+Reporting 1 YES New hires and rehires must be reported to the Arkansas New Hire Reporting Center within 20 days of the date of hire.
 Employers who submit reports electronically are required to submit reports in two monthly transmissions not less than twelve (12) and not more than sixteen (16) days apart.